Ladysnake/Cardinal-Components-API/README.md

 }
 ```

-*Serverside ticking is implemented for all providers except item stacks.
+*Serverside ticking is implemented for all providers.
- Clientside ticking is only implemented for entities, block entities, and worlds.*
+ Clientside ticking is only implemented for entities, block entities, worlds, and scoreboards/teams.*

 If you want your component to **be notified of its provider being loaded and unloaded**, typically for advanced setup or cleanup,
 you can add the [`ServerLoadAwareComponent`](./cardinal-components-base/src/main/java/org/ladysnake/cca/api/v3/component/load/ServerLoadAwareComponent.java)